walker777007/Do-the-Market-move-with-Trump-s-Tweets-/README.md

 Correlation != Causation.
 Unfortunately I can’t say that Trump’s tweets are actually affecting market movement, seemingly outside of certain singular cases.
 I can’t tell you when to buy or sell based on what he is saying, sadly.
 However, it does appear that when Trump tweets a significant amount about the Trade War or about the Federal Reserve, the markets are more volatile.
 Investors seem to be more “scared” when he tweets a lot.
 Are they scared of his tweets or are the tweets in response to the fear?

 Some important questions that could explain the movement:
-Are the volume of his tweets representing new policy?
+Are the volume of his tweets representing new policy that is affecting the market?
 Is he tweeting in response to poor market activity?
-Have investors become jaded enough that they are less concerned with what Trump is saying?
+Have investors become jaded enough that they are less concerned with what Trump is saying 3 years into his presidency?